-This raspberry blueberry chia seed pudding is SO easy to make, super healthy, and festive too!
-It requires only a few simple ingredients like chia seeds, plant based milk, raspberries, blueberries, maple syrup, and vanilla extract.
-A vegan and paleo friendly snack, breakfast, or dessert that is so tasty, and make ahead friendly!
+This chia seed pudding with fresh berries is SO easy to make, plant based, and festive too!
+It requires only a few simple ingredients like chia seeds, dairy free milk, raspberries, blueberries, maple syrup, and vanilla extract to make.
+Prep time is just 10-15 minutes and it makes a delicious light snack or breakfast.

 I feel like every season deserves a new chia seed pudding.
 One that represents the very best of what that season has to offer!

-Last fall we made pumpkin pie chia seed pudding and you guys LOVED it.
+Last fall we made pumpkin pie chia seed pudding and y’all LOVED it.
 But summer to me is always all about the berries.

-As soon as the summer berries start getting good, I get REAL excited.
-Just like tomatoes, there just isn’t anything like a perfectly ripe berry.
+As soon as the summer berries start getting good, I get REALLY excited.
+Just like tomatoes and peaches, there isn’t anything like a perfectly ripe berry.

-Berries that have been picked only after it’s had a chance to ripen and sweeten up.
-So full of flavor that your mouth starts watering just LOOKING at them.
+Berries that have been picked at the perfect ripeness are so full of flavor that your mouth starts watering just LOOKING at them.

-All that juicy juicy sweetness just begging to plopped into your mouth and burst into a full on flavor explosion IN YO MOUTH.
+All that juicy juicy sweetness just begging to plopped into your mouth and burst into a full on flavor explosion.

 Yes.
 That.
 That’s what I’m talking about.